← Writing

 Fluency has always been persuasive.
 It just isn't the same thing as understanding.

-The same dynamic shows up in human systems with surprising consistency.
-In meetings, in design reviews, in strategy discussions, the most persuasive contribution is often the one that is delivered most clearly and confidently.
-A well-formed answer carries weight, even when the reasoning behind it is only partially examined.
+This is not a uniquely technical problem.
+The same dynamic consistently shows up in human systems.
+In meetings, in design reviews, in strategy discussions, the most persuasive contribution is often the one delivered with the greatest clarity and confidence.
+A well-formed answer carries weight, even when the reasoning behind it has only been partially examined, or not examined at all, which is occasionally treated as a feature rather than a limitation.

 When that output is fluent but wrong, the gap becomes more obvious.